 What is the SDK?

 The Vector SDK is the Software Development Kit for Anki’s Vector.
 This is the software that will allow you to create your own programs for Vector, using Python, as well as remotely operate your robot.
 You will need to download and install Python for the device you wish to use first, and then follow the download instructions on the Anki website.
+Don’t forget the upgrade command, to make sure you have the most up to date version of the SDK.
 Once installed, you will have access to Vector, under the hood.
 And you can finally ask him to bring you a drink, instead of pushing it off the table!

 Inside the SDK

 The SDK is simply a collection of Python files that allow your device to send instructions to Vector.
 There are a couple of different folders including apps and tutorials.
 These are the two folders you will be working with for the majority of the time.

 In the apps folder you will find the code for remote controlling your Vector robot, with a live stream of video data from Vector to your device.
 There is also the proximity mapper which provides a fascinating insight into the real time mapping and changes that Vector records.

 The SDK is currently in Alpha, so there may be some bugs.

 In the tutorials folder there are 18 example programs for you take a look at.
 Just right click on the file, and click on the edit with idle option.
 This will open up the Python programming environment, where you can take a look at different pieces of code.
 Click on run, and then run module, to run the code.
 This will open up another window with the console log.
 This is useful for helping you to understand which part of the program is running when, and can also be useful for bug finding.